 The chemical plant facility in Brazil has waste from its operations that has accumulated over time.
 Management has negotiated with the Brazilian government on the best way to dispose of the waste material.
-The removal began in 2013 and is expected to be finalized in 2015.
-As of December 31, 2014, the provision for this liability is \$21 (2013: \$153).
-This amount is undiscounted as removal is expected to be finalized in 2015.
+The removal began in 2013 and finalized in June 2015.
+As of December 31, 2015, the provision for this liability were nil [2014: \$21].